hzh0509/EasyHomePage/contents/introduce.md

 ---

-Hello, adventurer, looking for something?
+Hello, traveler, looking for something?

 Welcome to the online bistro of Zihan Huang, aka Henry.
 Here, you'll find all his info—from basic details to impressive **Traits** and **Elements**, as well as the **Companies** that have hired him.